nikogura/nikogura.com/NikOguraResumeShortForm.md

 * I handled internal tools development, built the NOC, and even supported the physical plant.

-Technologies: Perl, Linux, Apache HTTPD
+Technologies: Perl, Linux, Apache HTTPD, Bare Metal

 #### Hessian & McKasy - Minneapolis, MN - IT Administrator - 1999 ~ 2000

-* I started out as the help desk, and ended up as the head of IT for a 40 seat Law Firm.
+* Started out as the help desk.

+* Ended up as the head of IT for a 40 seat law firm.

 #### United Martial Arts - Plymouth MN - CEO and Head Instructor - 1998 ~ 2007